azuline/rose/docs/CACHE_MAINTENANCE.md

 be read from far more performantly than the `music_source_dir` can.

 The read cache does not have any state of its own. _All_ of the data in the read cache is replicated from the `music_source_dir`.
-Hence, we never write to the read cache.
-Instead, all updates write to the source files, which then triggers the cache update function.
-The cache update function updates the cache to match the source directory's state.
+Hence, we never write directly to the read cache.
+Instead, we always write directly to the source files and then trigger the cache update sequence.
+The cache update sequence updates the cache to match the source directory's state.

 > [!NOTE]
 > To better understand how the read cache fits into Rosé, we recommend reading